Dysfold/craftjs/README.md

 ### Building the plugin from source

 0. Make sure you have `maven` installed
-1. Download and install [Graal Java runtime](https://www.graalvm.org/downloads) and make sure it's configured as your default Java (executing `java --version` should say `OpenJDK Runtime Environment GraalVM` )
+1. Download and install [Graal Java runtime](https://www.graalvm.org/downloads) and make sure it's configured as your default Java (executing `java -version` should say `OpenJDK Runtime Environment GraalVM` )
 2. Run `mvn install` in the `java` -directory
 3. Copy the built jar from `java/target` to your server's plugins-folder